Aleks-Ada/advanced-programming-2/README.md

 /usr/bin/cmake --build . --target advanced-programming-2_test && \
 ./test/advanced-programming-2_test
 ```
+This will also work if ran in repl.it's shell.

 After running this command, output like this should present, which shows that
 the tests have run and passed: